 - If you opt to request a Sponsored Account (most common), the process starts by requesting a username and password on the Sponsored Accounts web page.

-- Once the U Card request is complete and 24 hours have elapsed, the person for whom you are requesting the U Card may bring a government issued photo ID to one of the designated locations to have your photo taken and the U Card issued.
+- Once the U Card request is complete and 24 hours have elapsed, the person for whom you are requesting the U Card may bring a government issued photo ID to one of the designated locations to have your photo taken and U Card issued.

 Maintaining and Retaining a U Card

-To extend the useful life of the card, follow the complete U Card care instructions found on the About The U Card web page.
+To extend the useful life of the card, follow the complete U Card care instructions found on the About the U Card webpage.
 Some helpful tips include:

-Deactivation of a lost or stolen card
+Deactivation of a Lost or Stolen Card

-To deactivate the U Card:
+To deactivate the U Card online:

-- Go to the deactivation and replacement page
+- Go to the deactivation and replacement page for your campus:

 - Click on Deactivate your U Card

 - Login with your internet ID and password